Somerset v Stewart: Facts

-Judgment
+Legal basis, and judgment

+The case was commenced by a writ of habeas corpus, a writ that had been described by William Blackstone as "great and efficacious ... in all manner of illegal confinement".
+Such a writ requires the defendant to produce their prisoner before the court, and to show cause why the imprisonment is lawful.

 After hearing oral arguments, Lord Mansfield proposed that Stewart could avoid the potentially far-reaching effects on slave-owners' profits if he were to allow Somerset to go free and not to insist on the court issuing a final judgment.
 Otherwise, Mansfield said that he would give judgment, and "let justice be done whatever the consequence":